NielsBongers/AERIUS-API-examples/README.md

 ## Introduction

 AERIUS has some [documentation available online](https://connect.aerius.nl/api/), but no active Python examples.
 Their [GitLab repository](https://gitlab.com/AERIUS/aerius-connect-examples) didn't work for me, and their help desk confirmed that only the Swagger documentation is current.
 That also has some issues though: when uploading the GML files, the example seems to generate incorrect JSON information, with brackets in the wrong place (they [mention this](https://connect.aerius.nl/api/?urls.primaryName=WNB%20berekeningen) in the documentation themselves).
-All in all, I found it confusing to get the Python API working, and saw no other examples on GitHub.
+All in all, I found it confusing to get the Python API working, and saw no other examples on GitHub, so I decided to write some, out of curiosity.

 The code is very rudimentary, but it works well enough, and should serve as a basis for adding more functions as needed.